 Alaska Air says the combining of routes will be largely complementary.
 Alaska’s network would expand to add Los Angeles and San Francisco along with the right to operate at New York’s LaGuardia and JFK airports.
 Also in the mix, New Jersey’s Newark Liberty airport and Washington’s Reagan National.

 With cross-country routes among the most lucrative for airlines, Alaska thinks the merger would allow it to become the carrier of choice on the West Coast.
 Currently Alaska faces competition from Southwest Airlines Co.
-(NYSE:LUVB) and United Continental Holdings Inc. (NYSE:UALB).
+(NYSE:LUVC) and United Continental Holdings Inc. (NYSE:UALB).

 Too Many Mergers Say Some